jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 #### Debian And Ubuntu Linux

-The `jellyfin-ffmpeg7` deb package comes with all necessary user mode Intel media drivers except OpenCL (see below).
+The `jellyfin-ffmpeg*` deb package comes with all necessary user mode Intel media drivers except OpenCL (see below).

 :::note